Corasinth/SudokuBoard/README.md

 `j/Numpad 4`: Enter middle-left.
 Second press returns to `Entry`.
 `k/Numpad 5`: Enter middle-center.
 Second press returns to `Entry`.
 `l/Numpad 6`: Enter middle-right.
 Second press returns to `Entry`.
-`m/Numpad 1`: Enter bottom-left.Second press returns to `Entry`.
+`m/Numpad 1`: Enter bottom-left.Second pres returns to `Entry`.
 `./Numpad 2`: Enter bottom-center.
 Second press returns to `Entry`.
 `,/Numpad 3`: Enter bottom-right.
 Second press returns to `Entry`.
 `CapsLock/Numpad +`: Go to `Navigation` layer.
 `f/Numpad 0`: Go to `Entry` layer.
+`Control + Alt + Shift + Q`: Quit script.
+`Control + Alt + Shift + S`: Suspend hotkeys.
+`Control + Alt + Shift + M`: Toggle mouse mode.
+`Control + Alt + Shift + C`: Start mouse calibration.

 ### Navigation

 Navigation is designed to be easy to learn and deeply intuitive.
 That said, it might be a little confusing in text.

 A sudoku grid can be divided into 9 larger boxes, each of which contains 9 cells.
-Coincidentally, both the numpad and the remapped block of letter keys are also a 3x3 block containing 9 keys.
+Coincidentally, both the Numpad and the remapped block of letter keys are also a 3x3 block containing 9 keys.

 Thus, any cell in the sudoku grid can be identified by selecting one of the boxes, then one of the cells, using the physical placement of the 3x3 block.